ldn-softdev/Rpnn/README.md

 # `Rpnn` (under construction)
-This is an idiomatic C++ implementation of _Resilient backprop Neural Network_ with an easy and convenient user interface.
-No dependencies, fully contained implementation.
+This is an idiomatic C++ implementation of _Resilient backprop Neural Network_ with an easy and convenient user interface, no dependencies - fully contained implementation.

 ##### Enhancement requests and/or questions are more than welcome: *ldn.softdev@gmail.com*